avigadmi/cpd-quickstart-watson-assistant/README.md

         $ oc get route

-In the result you can find all routes in your project.
-For each route you can find the hostname.
+In the result you can find all routes in your project and for each route you can find its hostname.
 Find the `watson-assistant-quickstart` route and use the hostname to navigate to the newly created Node.js web app.
 Notice that you can use the `APPLICATION_DOMAIN` template parameter to define a hostname for your app.

+To create a new route at a host name, like www.example.com:

+        $ oc expose svc/watson-assistant-quickstart --hostname=www.example.com

 #### Success

 You should now have a Node.js app demonstrates the Watson Assistant service in a simple interface

-#### Pushing updates
+### Adding Webhooks and Making Code Changes

-Assuming you used the URL of your own forked repository, we can easily push changes and simply repeat the steps above which will trigger the newly built image to be deployed.
+Assuming you used the URL of your own forked repository, you can configure your github repository to make a webhook call whenever you push your code.
+Learn more about [Webhook Triggers](https://docs.openshift.com/container-platform/3.5/dev_guide/builds/triggering_builds.html#webhook-triggers).

-You can also define [Webhook Triggers](https://docs.openshift.com/container-platform/3.5/dev_guide/builds/triggering_builds.html#webhook-triggers) to trigger a new build when a repository is updated, using the `GITHUB_WEBHOOK_SECRET` or `GENERIC_WEBHOOK_SECRET` template parameters.
+1. From the Web Console homepage, navigate to your project
+2. Go to Builds
+3. Click the link with your BuildConfig name
+4. Click the Configuration tab
+5. Click the "Copy to clipboard" icon to the right of the "GitHub webhook URL" field
+6. Navigate to your repository on GitHub and click on repository settings > webhooks > Add webhook
+7. Paste your webhook URL provided by OpenShift
+8. Leave the defaults for the remaining fields - That's it!
+9. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to OpenShift to verify it can reach the server.

 ### Testing the app